Nothin' on You: Composition and influences

 "Nothin' on You" has been described as a pop rap, R&B and Southern hip hop ballad.
 It has been described as "slow" and "lulling", having an "uplifting melody".
 Pitchfork's Jayson Greene said the whole album sounds "sticky-sweet" for "modern-rock radio", including "Nothin' on You".
 Angus Batey from The Guardian called the recording "glorious, euphoric, essentially old-fashioned kind of love song".
-The track is backed by a Jim Jonsin-helmed beat.
-According to the digital sheet music the recording was composed in a time signature of common time and in the key of B♭ major, and follows a chord progression of E♭9–Cm9–Dm–F, with a tempo of 104 beats per minute.
+The track is backed by a "Jim Jonsin-helmed beat".
+Sheet music for this song shows the key of B♭ major, with a chord progression of E♭9–Cm9–Dm–F, and a tempo of 104 beats per minute.
 B.o.B and Mars's vocals span from F4 to B♭5.

 Lyrically, the song describes B.o.B throwing away his old habits and telling the girl he loves he wants to "settle down", while flattering her.
 Ashley Lyle from Billboard said that Mars "reassures his lady that there's no one like her" with the verses "I could be chasing, but my time would be wasted".
 B.o.B, during his verses, makes references appealing not only to younger supporters, "Just like that, girl, you got me froze/ Like a Nintendo 64", but also to older admirers, "Baby you the whole package, plus you pay your taxes".
 David Jeffries said that the rapper "courts the ladies" on the song along with Mars.
 He added that B.o.B transmitted his "positive vibes" on "Nothin' on You".
 B.o.B compared the song's "spirit" to "Bonita Applebum" by A Tribe Called Quest.
 Mars stated that the lyrics are about someone, saying they come from "real-life experience, whether it's at the time or me back-tracking to how I felt at another moment."